Spire-Recovery-Solutions/SCREAM/README.md

 ## 📜 License

-SCREAM is licensed under the MIT License © 2025 [Your Name/Organization].
+SCREAM is licensed under the MIT License © 2025 Spire Recovery Solutions.

 This project stands on the shoulders of giants with these dependencies:
 * .NET 8+ & Blazor WASM: MIT License